GeoscienceAustralia/dea-notebooks/DEACoastLines/README.md

 **Bug fixes**
 * In `deacoastlines_statistics.py`: Restored missing contours on western end of Rottnest Island, WA
+* In `deacoastlines_statistics.py`: Removed Papua New Guinea territory from map

 ### v0.2.0 (May 5, 2020)